citp/privacy-policy-historical/m/mi/min/mindspay.com.md

-> *The following text is extracted and transformed from the mindspay.com privacy policy that was archived on 2013-04-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130430075057id_/http%3A//mindspay.com/uc%3Fa%3Dst%26pt%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mindspay.com privacy policy that was archived on 2013-10-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131019040105id_/http%3A//www.mindspay.com/uc%3Fa%3Dst%26pt%3Dprivacy) for the most accurate reproduction.*

 # MindsPay :: - Privacy Policy !

-What information do we collect before you start our **paid surveys**?
+What information do we collect before you start our **paid offers**?

-We collect information from you when you register on our site, subscribe to our newsletter, respond to a survey or fill out a form.
+We collect information from you when you register on our site, subscribe to our newsletter, respond to a offer or fill out a form.

 Any data we request that is not required will be specified as voluntary or optional.